aws-samples/sample-outposts-nm-resiliency/README.md

 ./bootstrap.sh configure
 ```

-  *Note: The stack name is read from your samconfig.toml file.
+  *Note: The stack name is read from your samconfig.toml file created during the deployment.
 If this file is missing and you previously deployed the stack, you will be prompted to provide the existing stack name.
 You can find the stack name in the AWS CloudFormation*

 ### Cleanup